Usually responds within 12 days

-I am a 52-year old Scot and my wife, 43, is from Argentina.
-We have two very young children, Gaia (5) and Isaac (4).
+I am a 55-year old from Scotland, and my wife, 46, is from Argentina.
+We have two very young children, Gaia (8) and Isaac (7).
 I am a jack-of-all-trades and have been many things in life, from soldier to TV presenter.
 I met my love in Ibiza where she had settled temporarily.
 We were both big travellers before meeting one another and still are, although there's less time for such things now.

-For ten years now we've been building an eco-lodge in Morocco with our fisherman and farmer neighbours, just 15kms north of Essaouira on the Atlantic Coast.
+For twelve years now we've been building an eco-lodge in Morocco with our fisherman and farmer neighbours, just 15kms north of Essaouira on the Atlantic Coast.

 The Eco-Lodge lies between Azrou Issa and Al Faida, two small fishing and farming communities.
 Life is hard here and with less and less rain, and fewer fish in the ocean, it's getting harder.
 Many families have already left the land and gone to live in the town.
 There are almost 40 small families left, farming approx 100 hectares between them and grazing their goats, sheep and cows in the huge forest behind.
 The land does not produce enough and the forest is being overgrazed.